dbaty/soho/docs/_build/html/_sources/tutorial-2-assets.txt

 Our web site is fine, although not visually appealing.
 As specialists put it, it is ugly.
-We are going to use a CSS file to "enhance the user experience" (which means that we are going to put some colors here and there).
+We are going to use a CSS file to "enhance the user experience" (i.e. make it look a bit better).
 We could put this CSS file in the ``src`` directory, but it is not content per se.
 So we will put it in a special directory named ``assets`` or, rather, in a sub-directory called ``assets/css``.

 .. code-block:: bash